adewes/blitzdb/docs/source/api/exceptions.rst

     .. admonition:: Keep in Mind

-        Like the `MultipleObjectsReturned` exception, this exception is specific to the document class for which it is raised.
+        Like the `MultipleDocumentsReturned` exception, this exception is specific to the document class for which it is raised.

     example::